patternpaul/SHL/README.md

 ============
 It's a home rolled CQRS (Command Query Responsibility Segregation) and ES (Event Sourced) architecture.
 ![architecture](https://raw.githubusercontent.com/patternpaul/SHL/master/SHL.png "CQRS+ES")

 In this implementation, the commands are self handling commands using Laravel's synchronous [queues](https://laravel.com/docs/5.2/queues).
 Aggregates contain specific domain business rules.
 They will then generate events which will be stored locally and sent over an event bus.
 Event listeners use Laravel's [event subscription](https://laravel.com/docs/5.2/events#event-subscribers) logic to consume the events it cares about.
-Listeners will then consume those events and store them in a demoralized format optimized for a given query (think materialized views).
+Listeners will then consume those events and store them in a de-normalized state optimized for a given query (think materialized views).
 The same Listener objects will be used to answer specific queries that it has materialized.

 How to hack on the SHL codebase